Evie-Skinner18/dharma_quotes/CONTRIBUTING.md

 ``` bash
 rspec
 ```
 5. Make your contribution!
 Maybe start by adding a quote to one of the existing quote libraries.
-Don't git commit just yet though...
-6. Rerun all the tests
+6. Don't git commit just yet though, Rerun all the tests
 ``` bash
 rspec
 ```